ngnguyen1/ngnguyen.github.io/_posts/2016-07-04-writting-a-good-program.markdown

 works, the programmer is not quiet sure what is going on, and debugging the program becomes very difficult.
 Aim to be clear initially and forget about being clear until later.
 Often clear programs tend to be efficient anyway.

+- Get used to throwing away code

+Declarative programmers talk about throwaway designs - programs that are written in order to help the understanding, but which are thrown away and replaced by something better once that understanding has been achieved.
+Don't be afraid to throw things away instead of patching them up.